lolwutboi987/PandA/log.md

 I've not only adjusted the colors of the parts to match their respecive materials, but following the above example in the image, It's highly similar to the kinematics of a corexy cantilever, just rotated 90.
 I still with it were that easy, as corexy and corexz systems function extremely differently and bracing can become complicated.

 I have decided the Z axis due to the extremely high and unbalanced load, needs to also be a nice, beefy mgn15H.
 The cantililever, I have decided while needs to be rigid, also needs to be light and compact, so I have decided to choose an MGN12H and back it with a 2010 extrusion.
 One thing I have absolutely learned designing printers is that you DO NOT CHEAP OUT ON RAILS.
-## Notes
+## Concluding Notes
 For any of the printers i've had the pleasure of designing, beltpaths is probably the hardest thing to figure out, and i've spent several hours chipping away at this and I think this is done, for now I guess.
 Luckily, tommorrow is friday, which means I can come home straight from school and get straight to work, as long as I please.
 All that's left is toolhead, and cramming the electronics wherever.
 And also designing some more gimmicks.
 I also really need to fix the organization of the f360 file.
 # 3/21/25, Day 3: Finishing Strong
 ## Electronics
-Everyone's Favorite (and most expensive :sob:) part, Electronics!
+Everyone's Favorite (and most expensive 😭 ) part, Electronics!

 Seeing as my budget should ballpack 300 dollars, however I already have extrusions from another 3d printer I can sacrifice to the benchy gods, Along with F695 bearings, I think I have some pretty sweet "Splurgability" at hand.
 I feel like a kid in a candy store.